Phone-GWP-group

 Shipping lithium batteries by road

-If your lithium-ion batteries are being transported by lorry for transport within Europe, you must ensure that you comply with all of the requirements as outlined in the ADR 2017 manual.
+If your lithium-ion batteries are being transported by lorry within Europe, you must ensure compliance with all the requirements outlined in the ADR 2017 manual.

-This is effectively the European Agreement that governs the shipping of lithium batteries by road / ground (and indeed that of any dangerous goods).
+This is effectively the European Agreement that governs the shipping of lithium batteries by road and ground (and indeed that of any dangerous goods).

 Shipping lithium ion batteries